MakinBacon writes on a variety of topics across the internet and loves finding new ways to celebrate and look at the world.

 I like it when someone chooses to embrace a Queen of Hearts look and make it her own.
 Here you clearly know who she is, but subtle touches differentiate her costume from other Queens of Hearts.

 Unique touches include the wonderful blue around the eyes and cute little hearts on the sides.
 Also fantastic was the way the lipstick was applied, with the red heart shape set inside the black outlines.
 Very creative there.

-As for the face, she created a beautiful canvas with the white base and added a very slight touch of red on the cheeks.
+As for the face, she created a beautiful canvas with a white base and added a very slight touch of red on the cheeks.
 It looks great.

 What really sets it off nicely is the choice of wardrobe and accessories.
 The gorgeous heart-shaped hat set on the red hair, with the black feathers placed in it, looks great with the feathers of her top below.
 The black beads wrapped around the hair give it a great finishing touch.

 The queen in Tim Burton's Alice in Wonderland is probably the most popular version of the Queen of Hearts.

 Read More From Holidappy